Showing posts with label work. Show all posts

 We have tried to keep her entertained.

-On the first of November, Dad fell and broke his hip; his health had been going down for some time.
+On November 1, Dad fell and broke his hip; his health had been going down for some time.
 He had lost 30 pounds in the last few months.
 My sister took him to the doctor, and he had recommended calling Hospice.

 He lived a few days after he fell.
 We buried him on November 8; he was 93 years old.